Marital Stability With Committed Couples: A Revealed Preference Analysis: Conclusion

-We presented a novel framework to analyze rational household consumption under the assumption of marital stability with committed couples.
-The existing literature has primarily considered unilateral divorce, which assumes that all individuals can divorce their partners at will.
-We extended the framework by generalizing the setting and allowing some couple to be able to divorce only by mutual consent.
-We provided revealed preference characterization for cases when ex-partners are and aren't allowed to transfer money to each other upon divorce.
+We presented a novel framework for analyzing rational household consumption under the assumption of marital stability with committed couples.
+The existing literature mostly considers a non-commitment framework, where individuals can divorce their partners at will.
+We extended the framework by generalizing the setting to allow some couple to divorce only with the consent of their current partner.
+We began by showing that the core of the game is non-empty.
+Next, we provided revealed preference characterization for cases when ex-partners are and aren't allowed to transfer money to each other upon divorce.
 The stability conditions are linear in nature and can be used to (partially) identify the intrahousehold resource allocation.
-The key features of such identification are that they (i) do not make parametric assumptions about utility functions, (ii) allow for individual heterogeneity of preferences, and (iii) use cross-sectional household data.
-We presented a theoretical analysis of the empirical content (whether a dataset can reject the model) and identifiability (whether intrahousehold consumption patterns can be non-trivially identified) of the models.
-Along these lines, we showed the necessary data conditions under which the models have empirical bite for rationalizability and identification of intrahousehold allocation for committed couples.
+The key features of such identification are that it (i) does not make parametric assumptions about utility functions, (ii) allows for individual heterogeneity of preferences, and (iii) uses cross-sectional household data.
+We presented a theoretical analysis of the empirical content (whether a data set can reject the model) and identifiability (whether intrahousehold consumption patterns can be identified) of the models.
+Along these lines, we identified the necessary conditions on data under which the models have empirical bite for rationalizability and identification of intrahousehold allocation for committed couples.
+Finally, using a simulation exercise, we provided empirical support for our theoretical results.
+We showed that in the presence of price variation, the testable implications of marital stability with transfers exhibit significant empirical bite for committed couples.